Article purpose

 Bitmap Blending Implemented as an extension method

-The sample source code provides the definition for the BlendImage method, an extension method targeting the Bitmap class.
-This method creates a new memory bitmap, of which the colour values are calculated from a source Bitmap and an overlay Bitmap as defined by a BitmapFilterData object instance parameter.
+The sample source code provides the definition for the BlendImage method, an targeting the class.
+This method creates a new memory , of which the colour values are calculated from a source and an overlay as defined by a BitmapFilterData object instance parameter.
 The source code listing for the BlendImage method:

 public static Bitmap BlendImage(this Bitmap baseImage, Bitmap overlayImage, BitmapFilterData filterData)